jonnitto/Jonnitto.GoogleMaps/README.md

 # Jonnitto.GoogleMaps Package for Neos CMS

-With this package you can include Google Maps and / or Streetview in a simple way into [Neos CMS](https://www.neos.io).
+With this package you can include Google Maps and / or Streetview and even Static Maps in a simple way into [Neos CMS](https://www.neos.io).
 Contributions are very welcome!

 ## Installation